yt-project/yt/doc/source/visualizing/volume_rendering.rst

 :class:`~yt.visualization.volume_rendering.scene.Scene` object is
 created.
 Next, a
 :class:`~yt.visualization.volume_rendering.api.VolumeSource`
-object is created, which deomposes the volume elements into an tree structure to provide back-to-front rendering of fixed-resolution blocks of data.
+object is created, which decomposes the volume elements into a tree structure to provide back-to-front rendering of fixed-resolution blocks of data.
 (If the volume elements are grids, this uses a :class:`~yt.utilities.amr_kdtree.amr_kdtree.AMRKDTree` object.)
 When the :class:`~yt.visualization.volume_rendering.api.VolumeSource`